ishitagupta8720/Xmeme/README.md

 ## Functionality of the website

 The website has a dynamic responsive navbar which can be used to navigate to requested pages.
 When the "Upload a meme" button is clicked, the website redirects to a form where the user can add his/her name, a caption for the meme and its url and submit.
 On doing so the meme is added and can be seen on the homepage.
-Every meme posted shows the number of likes it has by various other users.
+Every meme posted shows its upload time and the number of likes it has by various other users.
 You can also like any meme you want.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/45250159/107813937-1aad8200-6d97-11eb-94f3-6e36853c8060.gif)